 - Click Logitech Gaming Software and click Uninstall/Change.

-- Follow the on-screen instructions to fully uninstall the program.
+- Follow the on-screen instructions to completely uninstall the program.

-- Once you finished downloading, double-click the downloaded file and follow the wizard to install the software.
+- Once you finish downloading, double-click the downloaded file and follow the wizard to install the software.

 Now reconnect the Logitech G533 headset to your PC and the microphone should transmit your voice normally.

-If you’re on Windows 10 and only see the Logitech G533 mic-not-working issue while using certain applications, the cause probably lies in the privacy setting, and you can follow Fix 4 to make it right.
+If you’re on Windows 10 and only see the Logitech G533 mic-not-working issue while using certain applications, there might be something wrong with the privacy setting.
+Follow the method below to make it right.

 Fix 4 – Allow access to your headset microphone (for Windows 10 users)

-You need to allow your Windows 10 system and application to access the headset microphone before you can use it successfully.
+You need to allow your Windows 10 system and application to access the headset microphone before you can use it as intended.
 Here is how to check and modify these settings: